 1 Insurance through superannuation, research 2016.
 Rice Warner

 2 Insurance through superannuation, research 2016.
 Rice Warner

 3 Metlife Insurance Inside Super Report 2018, page 10

 4 If you receive income from another source, like WorkCover, this will be offset against the 75% pre-disability income

-Learn about insurance inside superMany super funds include insurance as part of their offer.
+Understanding insurance in your superMany super funds include insurance as part of their offer.
 While you may already have insurance inside super, you should make sure that it’s enough cover & it’s the right type to help protect you & your loved ones.
 Read more

 All statements about insurance cover are general comments only and the specific terms and conditions of the relevant cover will need to be considered in the event of any claim.

 Any advice on this page is general in nature and is provided by AMP Superannuation Limited ABN 31 008 414 104 AFSL no 233060 and N.M.
 Superannuation Proprietary Limited ABN 31 008 428 322 AFSL no 234654.
 The advice does not take into account your personal objectives, financial situation or needs.
 Therefore, before acting on the advice, you should consider the appropriateness of the advice, having regard to those matters.
 Before making a decision about the product, you should consider your particular circumstances and the relevant Product Disclosure Statement or Terms and Conditions, available by calling 13 30 30, before deciding what’s right for you.

 Read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.